Gaudi Barcelona Tickets

 €97.00

-Antoni Gaudi was the visionary architect behind some of Barcelona's most famous landmarks and most popular attractions.
-He was born 25th June 1852 in Reus and died on 10th June 1926 in Barcelona, having sadly been hit by a Tram.
+Antoni Gaudí i Cornet was the visionary architect behind some of Barcelona's most famous landmarks and most popular attractions.
+He was born 25th June 1852 in Reus, near Tarragona, and died on 10th June 1926 in Barcelona, having been hit by a tram.

-Gaudi was born in 1852 in Tarragona.
-He went to school at the Piarist School in Reus, where its said that he excelled and found his passion for drawing and design, which then attracted him to move to Barcelona and study architecture at the Higher School of Architecture (now known as the Barcelona School of Architecture) where he honed his skills and found his passion for using nature as his inspiration.
-He graduated in 1878.
+He went to school at the Piarist School in Reus, where it is said that he excelled in drawing and geometry and thus found his passion for drawing and design.
+He then moved to Barcelona to study architecture at the Higher School of Architecture (now known as the Barcelona School of Architecture), where he honed his skills and found his passion for using nature as his inspiration and he went on to graduate in 1878.

 • Casa Vicens Address: Carrer de les Carolines, 20, 08012, Barcelona